 The near-term mine reconnaissance system (NMRS) was an interim program developed to bring organic mine warfare capability to the Submarine Force before a long-term system (LMRS) could be completed.
-NMRS consisted of two torpedo-shaped, tethered unmanned underwater vehicles (UUVs) that launched and were retrieved through Los Angeles-class submarine torpedo tubes.
+NMRS consisted of two torpedo-shaped, tethered unmanned underwater vehicles (UUVs) that launched and were retrieved through torpedo tubes on Los Angeles-class submarines.

 The impetus for the NMRS program was a FY1994 Congressional mandate that identified covert mine reconnaissance capability in UUVs become a top priority.
 NMRS was created as a stopgap means of filling the mine reconnaissance role until a planned Long-Term Mine Reconnaissance System (LMRS) could be designed and implemented.
 Specific missions envisioned for NMRS included remote surveillance in shallow to deep water, precise location and classification of mine-like objects in littoral and shallow-water environments, detection of gaps in minefields that could be exploited by covert and amphibious forces, and surveillance of coastal environments preceding an amphibious assault.